 2023 Symposium

-This year’s symposium took place Saturday, March 4th at UCLA Law and explored the intersection of the international human rights framework with the domestic legal, political and social landscapes in the United States.
+This symposium explored the intersection of the international human rights framework with the domestic legal, political and social landscapes in the United States and was followed by a dedicated edition of the UCLA Journal of International Law and Foreign Affairs.

 We offered a particular emphasis on critical perspectives, as well as the struggles of impacted communities advocating for social justice and their human rights.